apollosolutions/governance-example/example_governance_doc.md

   * Embedded
 * Subgraph teams

-These stakeholders comprise the schema working group, or SWG.
+These stakeholders comprise the Schema Working Group, or SWG.

 ## Getting Help